Campaign of the Month: October 2017

 In addition, there are three types of titles accorded to each member: titles of esteem, titles of tribute and titles of function, which describe, respectively, who you are, how important you are to the covenant and what you do.
 Everyone bears a title of esteem, but the only acceptable way to append a title of tribute or function to your name is to earn it.

 Titles of the Invictus are related directly to a vampire’s age, achievements, lineage and professional office and none are to be treated lightly.
-The bearer of an impressive set of titles earns the admiration of the Invictus and rightly so, for she must be a great citizen of the covenant to have received them.
-While it is theoretically possible to earn “hollow titles” through careerist manipulations, an honor poorly gained is almost always exposed and stripped away from the underhanded vampire in question, leaving him with less regard than before he partook of his foolish enterprise.
+The bearer of an impressive set of titles earns the admiration of the Invictus and rightly so, for they must be a great citizen of the covenant to have received them.
+While it is theoretically possible to earn “hollow titles” through careerist manipulations, an honor poorly gained is almost always exposed and stripped away from the underhanded vampire in question, leaving them with less regard than before they partook of their foolish enterprise.
 If the practice of revering those who deserve accolade and deriding those who pretend to misapplied honors is maintained with absolute strictness, all members of the Invictus have confidence in their covenant and incentive to strive for recognition through genuine achievements.
-If, on the other hand, the practice is poorly upheld, the covenant faces the threat of dissolution by a mass of frustrated, purposeless and disrespectful Kindred.
-Titles seem like such small, simple things to prop up the Invictus, but understand: in a world where money, beauty and physical power are all too easily attained, the only real measure of a worthwhile vampire is her reputation.
+If, on the other hand, the practice is poorly upheld, the covenant faces the threat of dissolution by a mass of frustrated, purposeless, and disrespectful Kindred.
+Titles seem like such small, simple things to prop up the Invictus, but understand: in a world where money, beauty, and physical power are all too easily attained, the only real measure of a worthwhile vampire is their reputation.

 Titles of Esteem

-- When a vampire is Embraced but still undergoing the instruction of his sire (and not yet officially a member of Invictus society), the neonate is referred to as Master if male and Miss if female, followed by their surname (formal) or given name (familiar).
+• Master/Miss: When a vampire is Embraced but still undergoing the instruction of their sire (and not yet officially a member of Invictus society), the neonate is referred to as Master if male and Miss if female, followed by their surname (formal) or given name (familiar).

-- When the neonate enters Invictus society and for some time thereafter, the vampire is referred to as Mister if male and Madam if female, followed by their surname.
-If the vampire holds a title of tribute, Lord or Lady is substituted for Mister or _Madam.
+• Mister/Madam: When the neonate enters Invictus society and for some time thereafter, the vampire is referred to as Mister if male and Madam if female, followed by their surname.
+If the vampire holds a title of tribute, lord or lady is substituted for mister or madam.

-- When the vampire is old enough to be considered an elder, the title of esteem changes to _Alder.
-Lord or Lady is not substituted for Alder, for it assumed that all Kindred to reach such venerable age have earned a title of tribute.
+• Alder: When the vampire is old enough to be considered an elder, the title of esteem changes to Alder.
+Lord or lady is not substituted for Alder, for it assumed that all Kindred to reach such venerable age have earned a title of tribute.
+Kindred are usually considered elders after roughly three centuries in American domains and four centuries in European ones, but this time frame can be fluid and relative to a Kindred’s achievements: Accou Poincaré was recognized as an alder in the 1970s despite being closer to 250.

-- If the vampire is old enough to have been Embraced prior to the Invictus’ formation in the 15th century, the title of esteem is Vetus.
+• Vetus: If the vampire is old enough to have been Embraced prior to the Invictus’ formation during the 15th century, the title of esteem is Vetus.

-- If the vampire is old enough to have been Embraced during the Long Night (prior to the approximately 13th century), the title of esteem is Vetustus.
+• Vetustus: If the vampire is old enough to have been Embraced during the Long Night (prior to the outbreak of the War of Princes in 1204), the title of esteem is Vetustus.

-- If the vampire is old enough to have been Embraced during the time of the Roman Camarilla (prior to the approximately 5th century), the title of esteem is Senex, followed by their given name.
+• Senex: If the vampire is old enough to have been Embraced during the time of the Roman Camarilla (prior to approximately the 5th century), the title of esteem is Senex, followed by their given name.
 There are almost no vampires this old who remain active within the Invictus.

 Of course, these simple titles do not usually paint a complete enough picture on their own, so they are subject to a number of variations based on clan relations and blood ties to the speaker.